Guide to Aquarium Magnets

 For most shelves, using multiple magnet pairs with some vertical separation between them is the key to getting a successful hold without using excessively large magnets.
 In the picture at right, note the distance between magnet pairs, which gives the magnets some leverage against the load on the shelf.

-For a thorough, theoretical look at how this works, see this PDF of calculations, which includes a practical example.
+For a thorough, theoretical look at how this works, see our PDF shelf drawing of calculations, which includes a practical example.

 If you have any other questions about using magnets in your aquarium, please contact us!